jahvon/flow/docs/types/flowfile.md

 # FlowFile

 Configuration for a group of Flow CLI executables.
-The file must have the extension `.flow` in order to be discovered by the CLI.
+The file must have the extension `.flow`, `.flow.yaml`, or `.flow.yml` in order to be discovered by the CLI.
 It's configuration is used to define a group of executables with shared metadata (namespace, tags, etc).
 A workspace can have multiple flow files located anywhere in the workspace directory

 ## Properties